 Plastic laminate is less expensive than wood.
-They also are naturally water resistant and don't require sealing like wood.
+It is also naturally water resistant and doesn't require sealing like wood.

 The options for plastic laminates also come in hundreds of colors and patterns.
 The wide variety of patterns and colors in plastic laminates allow you to mix and match, and create just about any kind of design scheme you desire for your kitchen.

 When you have your cabinets refaced or do it yourself, there are various steps to the process.

 First, the doors are removed from the cabinets.
 If the surface of the doors are in fairly good shape, they are cleaned and sanded.
 This includes thoroughly washing them to remove debris, including grease and dirt, and then lightly sanding the surface.
 This step is essential, as dirty doors will not effectively hold the new veneer.
 Cleaning and sanding help the veneer attach securely.

 Flaws are corrected during this first step.
 Any nicks or dents in the cabinets are fixed at this time.
 If they are small, they are sanded out.
 Larger imperfections are fixed with wood filler.

 If the finish of the doors is in really bad shape, plywood must be attached to the surface before the veneer can be effectively attached.
 To do this, the cabinet fronts must be measured, then the plywood cut to fit.
 The plywood is glued onto the surface of the cabinets.
 Once that is dry, laminate or wood veneer is then attached to the plywood.